mbhatti123/PoC-DES-EVE-NG/README.md

 EVE-NG: EVE-COM-5.0.1-19
 DES: Enterprise_SONiC_OS_4.1.1.img

-## 👏 Procedure
+## 📋 Procedure
 **Modifying Config File & Adding SONiC Image**
-- Under the SRC folder open the "config.json" file and your EVE-NG server credentials
+- Under the SRC folder open the "config.json" file and fill in your EVE-NG server credentials
 - Change the filename and extension of your Dell Enterprise SONiC image from Enterprise_SONiC_OS_4.1.1.img to virtioa.qcow2
 - Move the virtioa.qcow2 file to the SRC folder